biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 A final way to analyze the beta diversity is through filtered unweighted beta diversity analysis.
 This allows you to filter out samples.

-To filter the data, select select "filter_samples" from the drop-down menu.
+To filter the data, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
+Then select the "dflt_name - BIOM" artifact and select "filter_samples" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/filtered_unweighted_filtering.png
    :align:   center

 Several parameters have been automatically selected for you.
 In the "p-where" field enter "Volunteer 3", and click "Add Command".

-To create a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
+To perform a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/filtered_unweighted_beta.png
    :align:   center